tomunizua/summativeassignment-mlop/README.md

     * The predicted result will be displayed below the image preview.

 3.  **Model Retraining:**
-    * Click "Choose File" under the "Retrain Model" section to upload a ZIP file containing new training images.
+    * Click "Choose File" under the "Retrain Model" section to upload a ZIP file containing new training images (you can test with the retrain.zip file in the repo).
     * Click "Start Retrain" to initiate the retraining process.
     * Retraining metrics will be displayed after the process completes.